deepconrad/Conrad-nit-Series/README.md

 ## Overview

-Conrad NIT 120B is a decoder-only transformer language model developed within the Deep Conrad AI systems ecosystem.
+Conrad NIT Model is a decoder-only transformer language model developed within the Deep Conrad AI systems ecosystem.

 The model is designed for:
 - text generation